 DigiPen's Bachelor of Fine Arts in Digital Art and Animation seeks to address these needs.
-Examples of student projects can be found in the Digital Gallery.
+Examples of student projects can be found in the DigiPen's Digital Gallery.
 Students who successfully complete this curriculum will possess the following skills and appropriate samples of professional work:

-- A broad foundation of production experiences in both 2D and 3D animation.
-This base allows students to gain an overview of the profession and provides long-term adaptability. - An area of production specialization and focus.
+- A broad foundation of production experiences in both 2D and 3D art and animation.
+This base allows students to gain an overview of the profession and provides long-term adaptability. - An area of production emphasis and focus.
 This enables students to target a specific sector of the industry upon graduation.
-Each student will produce a thesis portfolio to support this focus. - Strong foundational skills and a thorough grounding in applied drawing.
-This will include an understanding of how to maintain and continually enhance one's drawing skill throughout his or her career, in addition to building the habits to sustain this growth. - Strong foundational skills in storytelling.
-This includes visual storytelling, literary traditions, story through dialog, story through acting, and cinematic conventions. - Strong foundational skills in applied technology using industry-standard hardware and software.
+Each student will produce a portfolio to support this focus. - Strong foundational skills in storytelling.
+This includes visual storytelling, literary traditions, story through dialog, story through acting, and cinematic conventions.

+- Strong foundational skills in applied technology using industry-standard hardware and software.
 Students will be thoroughly familiar with modern interface and workflow conventions.
 They will also understand how to learn new software while maintaining a production schedule. - A solid foundation in professional work habits and attitude.
 Students will understand how to utilize and integrate professional criticism into their work.
 Additionally, they will be able to identify and create work that meets professional quality standards.
-They will also understand production flow and be able to generate and maintain appropriate schedules and production goals for their work.
-Finally, they will understand the stresses of production and methods for positively managing this stress. - Social perspective and civic accountability relative to the roles that animation plays in society.
+They will also understand production flow and be able to generate and maintain appropriate schedules and production goals for their work. - Social perspective and civic accountability relative to the roles that animation plays in society.
 Students will explore the long-term ramifications of this industry and be able to intelligently discuss their responsibilities to the betterment of the animation industry and society as a whole.

-This degree prepares a graduating student for a career in digital art and digital three-dimensional animation, digital two-dimensional animation, and video game or animation pre-production.
+This degree prepares a graduating student for a career in digital art and digital 3D animation, digital 2D animation, and video game or animation pre-production.
 Some of the careers for which graduates of the BFA in Digital Art and Animation are trained include Props and Environment Modelers, Texture Artists, Level Designers, Character Modelers, Character Riggers, Character Animators, 3D Lighting and Camera Design, Effects Animator, Conceptual Illustration and Character Design, and Storyboard Artists.